cse110-fa21-group1/-cse110-fa21-group1/specs/adrs/111421-use-spoonacular-for-DB.md

 ## Decision Outcome

 Choose Option: Using Spoonacular API to fetch recipe data, since it is convinent and works the best for our interested.
-It has robust features and relativly easy to used.
+It has robust features and relativly easy to used